trsmash/targetcase/README.md

 Once done, you will need to update your .env file to add the key REDSKY_URI

-Also note that initially there will be no pricing information avialble in the local NoSql store.
+Also note that initially there will be no pricing information available in the local NoSql store.
 If you would like to seed the local NoSql store with dummy information for the example product ids that were provided with this case study, use the following  command: